Apang20/quote-generator/README.md

 ## User Stories
 A user can do the following:
 - Browse inspirational quotes
-- Tweet quote(s) from the application
+- Tweet quote(s) in real time from your account directly from the application